CustomTypeOne/LoopPatches/README.md

     * **NOT RECOMMENDED, added for convenience of people returning from FreeAPS**
 1. Basal Lock
     * Prevent Loop from reducing or suspending insulin when you go over a set glucose value to assist with stubborn highs
+    * Basal is "locked" to be no lower than the scheduled rate (overrides are ignored)
     * **Use with care; meant for high glucose >250 mg/dL (13.9 mmol/L)**
         * **When used improperly, this can cause lows**